Personal Information Collected

 Credit Card Transactions

-Our website has a store where visitors can purchase maps and other items related to geology and earth science.
-The shopping cart of this store operates through the use of session cookies.
+Our website has a store where visitors can purchase tools, books, wall maps, topo maps, mineral specimens, and other items related to geology and earth science.
+The shopping cart of this store is operated by Ultracart.com.
+They use session cookies to keep track of what shoppers place into their shopping cart and process their transaction.
 These cookies are small files that are placed on a visitor's computer to allow that computer to temporarily remember information about an order in progress.
 These cookies only contain information that allows our shopping cart to remember which items have been selected for purchase.
-No personal information is contained within the cookie and they expire when the shopper restarts his/her computer.
+No personal information is contained within the cookie and they expire in under 48 hours or when the shopper restarts his/her computer.

 Links to Other Websites